dram/trealla/README.md

 	log(:Term)

-where *Term* is an asserta/assertz/retract (or other) database operation.
-This can be useful for external adapters that need to write to the log what to do, without actually doing it itself.
-Another program will then tail the log and update the real database.
+where *Term* is an asserta/assertz/retract (or other) operation.
+This can be useful for external adapters that need to write to the log what to do, without actually doing it.
+Another program could then tail the log and update the real database.

 Periodically the log and the master are merged and a new master is created, discarding old files.
 This normally happens when the '--merge'